Chingu-cohorts/chingu-directory/README.md

 ## Install

-you must have npm installed in your local machine, node comes with npm so if you want you can install it from [Node official website](https://nodejs.org/en/)
+You must have npm installed in your local machine, node comes with npm so if you want you can install it from [Node official website](https://nodejs.org/en/)

 clone the repo on your local machine thru the command line